 Shawn serves individuals, families, and couples including pre-marital and crisis counseling.
 He also welcomes people of any faith, as well as anyone who is not currently a Believer or is searching for more Truth.

-Shawn welcomes individuals, couples and families, including both pre-marital and crisis counseling for couples.
-As a retired military veteran with 20 years of service in the U.S. Air Force, McCowan also understands the unique challenges faced by military members and their families.
+As a retired U.S. Air Force veteran with 20 years of service, McCowan understands the unique challenges faced by military members and their families.
+One of his fondest experiences of his military career was establishing and leading a Bible Study for new believers while deployed in Afghanistan, which continued to operate for years after his return home.
 And as a self-described “hopelessly sinful Christian,” he knows the grace and patience everyone needs when struggling to find and accept true peace during and after difficult life events.

 Relationships are often the most difficult part of our lives.
 They can provide companionship and comfort but can also be a source of conflict and pain.
 Regardless of gender, race, culture, faith or values, we will each face life events that challenge our sense of self.
 While unsure of which way to turn, we know our response to these events can define the remainder of our journey... a crossroad.
 I am honored to walk with you as you consider your paths and take those crucial steps.

 Every individual handles painful and traumatic experiences in a unique way.
 Anxiety, fear, anger and sadness are a few emotions that often linger long after traumatic events.
 Together, we can begin to overcome these symptoms, and move through the process of grief and healing toward joy.

 Humans need a sense of purpose and truth.
 Without purpose there is no hope.
 Without truth there is no way to be sure of our purpose.
 When we run out of answers or have been deceived, we are driven to construct our own answers from our limited and mortal consciousness.
 Finding certain truth is the first step in rediscovering our unique purpose, which gives us hope for a lifetime.